Notary & Document Legalisation Services

 |R300||We collect-courier or courier from or to a South African address (Courier Guy)||1 - 3 Business Days|

-Before we do any work for you, we will provide you with a detailed cost breakdown.
-We will advise you on the fees for notarisation, and if any additional services are needed such as legalisation, translation or document couriering we will provide a quote.
+Before we do any work for you, we will be sure to provide you with a detailed cost breakdown.
+We will advise you on the fees for notarisation, and if any additional services are needed, such as legalisation, translation or document couriering, we will provide a quote.

 Where we incur any costs from third parties, these fees will be passed directly on to you as disbursements.
-These disbursements include any fees charged by consulates and Government Departments when legalising a document.
+These disbursements include any fees consulates and government departments charged when legalising a document.

-We will inform you of likely disbursements when providing you with a quote.
+We will let you know of disbursements when you get a quote.
 Please note that any consulate fee will be provided to you in good faith, however consulates can change their fees and procedures without notice.
 Where we can, we will help keep disbursement costs to a minimum.
 For example, if possible, we may suggest bundling your documents under fewer notarial certificates as this will result in fewer charges payable.

 Document Legalisation Specialist